MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMStandaloneMedia.md

 ```

 ### -NoAutoRun
-Starting in version 1906, use this parameter to configure the following option from the create task sequence media wizard: **Include autorun.inf file on media**
+Use this parameter to configure the following option from the create task sequence media wizard: **Include autorun.inf file on media**

 ```yaml